Whistler vs. Blackcomb: Which has Better Skiing?

 We’ve hit the slopes at both mountains umpteen times.
 And over the years, we’ve learned a thing or two about how to make the most of your ski or snowboard day at these iconic peaks.

-In 2024, Conde Nast Traveler readers crowned Whistler Blackcomb the “#1 Ski Resort in North America” in the magazine’s annual Readers’ Choice Awards.
-(It also claimed the top spot in 2022.)
+In 2024, Conde Nast Traveler readers crowned it the “#1 Ski Resort in North America” in the magazine’s annual Readers’ Choice Awards (a title it also claimed in 2022).

 You can cruise down 200+ ski runs (and go heli-skiing too), shred the gnar on six terrific terrain parks, stay at fabulous lodges and eat and drink at over 100 restaurants and bars.